-It took me awhile to decide.
+It took me a while to decide.
 Something about having ALL the paint colors as options really made deciding difficult.
-I could paint the house gray, or green, or red, or white, or any other beautiful historic color.
+I could paint the house gray, green, red, white, or any other beautiful historical color.
 So many options!
 But then I looked at my Country Home Pinterest Board and it became very obvious what shade the house needed to be.
 Go ahead and take a peak.
 I’ll wait.
 And perhaps hum some Jason Aldean songs in my head while pausing for dramatic effect.

-And because I need to see it and subsequently have commitment issues, I had to mock up the house with the various paint color picks.
+And because I needed to see it and subsequently had commitment issues, I had to mock up the house with the various paint color picks.
 I used one of the tools on the Benjamin Moore site to play with color and finally settled on White Dove by Benjamin Moore for the main exterior color of the house.

 This color…swooning.
 I’m also thinking of incorporating the gray color in the window trim, like eyeliner for the windows.
 But there’s a good chance this summer that all I’ll get to is painting the house white.
 Eyeliner for another day.

 We do have three exterior doors and a bulkhead at this house and I like the idea of painting all the doors the same color (although the bulkhead is likely getting grey paint regardless).
 So I took the patio door for a test drive in both the green paint:

 And the gray paint: